JeffIrwin/syntran/README.md

 `:`.
 Instantiating a struct, just like instantiating any other primitive type variable such as `let x = 42;`, is a statement.
 Hence, the instantiation statement ends with a semicolon `;`.

+When a struct is initialized, _all_ of its members must be initialized.
+If you want to have a struct with some default values that you don't want to explicitly define every time, you can use a helper function to construct it.

 Structs can be nested.
 We can build upon the 1st order `Point` struct by declaring a `Rect` struct, some of whose members are also structs: